 Dry Mouth/Keto Breath.

 Dry mouth (or Keto breath) is a very common side effect of IF.
 I didn’t experience mouth funk at first with my 16/8 fasting schedule, but once I went to an 18/6 fasting schedule, there was nary a drop of fluid in my mouth for weeks.

 What causes this strange side effect?

-Dry mouth/Keto breath is typically caused when the body starts burning fat for fuel.
+Dry mouth/Keto breath is typically caused when the body enters the state of ketosis and starts burning fat for fuel.

 Will it last forever?